RossoMaguire/famous-quotes-app/README.md

 In addition to the service I built a front end which allows the user to request a list of famous quotes, generate a random quote and also add a quote.

-Yes, you guessed it - this is my way of demonstrating CRUD interaction using an API to the express service.
+This is my way of practicing CRUD interaction using an API with express.js

 View working demo = (deployed using) => [Heroku](https://inspring-quotes-app.herokuapp.com/index.html)

+I hope to get to develop this further into something I will use